 I bought her Darlene Schacht’s coloring book, Joyful Expressions.
 This book uses KJV of scripture, which can be tricky for kids, but it is pretty easy to look up the same verse in another version.

-Through the 2016 Build Your Bundle Sale (it’s over now – but get your copy at Marcy’s site!), I got a copy of Fine Linen and Purple: A Coloring Journal For Teen Girls Who Love Jesus by Marcy Crabtree.
+Through the 2016 Build Your Bundle Sale (it’s over now – but get your copy at Marcy’s site!
+AND the 2-17 sale starts May 22 – see details below), I got a copy of Fine Linen and Purple: A Coloring Journal For Teen Girls Who Love Jesus by Marcy Crabtree.
 Marcy’s coloring journal has the verse, reflection questions, and a journaling section, which I appreciate.

 I like coloring and drawing so combining one of my joys with Scripture is a great way to get God’s word from my head to my heart.
 I just started using Fine Linen and Purple and I like that it is simple to use and the questions aren’t hard, I can easily relate to them and give a good response.